 - If you aren't able to close the deal, you are able to ask a question to get feedback on how you can improve for the next prospect (like this guy does).

 There definitely are more reasons why following-up is so vital for customer success and sales.
 It is typically clear to each person who works in sales that following-up multiple times is the key to closing deals.
 And if you need help keeping track of all your calls and follow-up appointments, check out Ciara, your digital assistant, here.

 If you want some more tips on how to make perfect sales calls check-out our free sales call cheat sheet collection!
-Download the guide to get pre and post-call checklists, a perfect structure for all your sales call and best practice questions and talking points.
+Download the guide to get pre and post-call checklists, a perfect structure for all your sales call (including the follow-up call), best practice questions, and talking points.